hpc-social/hpc-social.github.io/_posts/2023-11-17-supercomputing-23-summary.md

 ## Texas Tech Tiny Cluster!

 Our very own Alan Sill hosted a booth to show up a tiny cluster!
+While Raspberry Pi clusters have been around for a long time and useful in hobbyist activities, training, home automation, and training, this was one of the first such small clusters running Fedora 39 as a natively installed OS on the head node and Enterprise Linux (in this case Rocky) on the worker nodes.
+More to come as other mainline popular cluster tools like Warewulf, Spack and/or EasyBuild, and Slurm and/or Flux schedulars are added.

 ![{{ site.baseurl }}/assets/img/posts/sc23/tiny-cluster-1.jpg]({{ site.baseurl }}/assets/img/posts/sc23/tiny-cluster-1.jpg)
 ![{{ site.baseurl }}/assets/img/posts/sc23/tiny-cluster-2.jpg]({{ site.baseurl }}/assets/img/posts/sc23/tiny-cluster-2.jpg)